tagspaces/documentation/docs/extensions/md-editor.md

 ## Development

-If you want to extend this extension, please follow our general [extension development guide](/dev/extension-development-guide).
+If you want to extend this extension, please follow the [extension development guide](/dev/extension-development-guide).

 ## License